uphold/docs/_entities.md

 ```
 {
-  "id": "9fae84eb-712d-4b6a-9b2c-764bdde4c079",
-  "firstName": "Han",
-  "lastName": "Solo",
+  "addresses": [
+    "mtRwYWGKe1hYqNJ5fSTogXWPnFxoQrPYo6"
+  ],
   "company": "Independent",
   "emails": [
     "han.solo@rebelalliance.org"
   ],
-  "addresses": [],
+  "firstName": "Han",
+  "id": "c4db98e4-c9e1-46dc-a927-17a26fb9772c",
+  "lastName": "Solo",
   "name": "Han Solo"
 }
 ```

 Property | Description
 --------- | -----------
-id | A unique ID in the Bitreserve network identifying the contact. firstName | The first name of this contact provided by the user. lastName | The last name of this contact provided by the user. company | The company of this contact provided by the user. emails | An array of known email addresses associated with this contact. address | An array of known addresses associated with this contact. name | The display name of the contact created by joining the first and last names.
+addresses | An array of known addresses associated with this contact. company | The company of this contact provided by the user. emails | An array of known email addresses associated with this contact. firstName | The first name of this contact provided by the user. id | A unique ID in the Bitreserve network identifying the contact. lastName | The last name of this contact provided by the user. name | The display name of the contact created by joining the first and last names.

 ## Currency Pair Object